ELIXIR-IIB-training/computational_methods_for_epitrascriptomics/day3/data/reditoolsdnarna.md

-# Epitranscriptome Course Bari 28-April-2023
+# Epitranscriptome Course Bari 28-April-2023 - CLAUDIO LO GIUDICE (UNIBA)
 <p align="justify"> Epitranscriptome refers to all biochemical RNA modifications affecting cellular RNAs.
 Nowadays, RNAseq is the de facto standard approach to discover RNA editing candidates in whole eukaryotic. <br> Although the identiﬁcation of editing sites is, in principle, quite simple, it